okeeffed/cheat-sheets/GraphQL/GraphQL.md

   }
 }

-// once we have the id
+// once we have the songId, add a lyric in mutation {
-mutation {
 	addLyricToSong(content:"I want to know what loves is, I want you to show me!", songId:"5933a3ebcac9e6b57aad7f76") {
     id